Public Way Permits

 Check the Helpful Design Guides & Standards webpage for more resources and information about design standards and roadway policies.

-Certificate of Occupancy Permit
+Certificate of Occupancy Permits

 When you phone into our office you will be required to provide us with a project number, an address and a contact person’s name and phone number.
 We will also need to know if this is a residential property or commercial property.
 In most cases, we will field review the site within the same day or the next day.